 Dozens of firefighters tackle huge mill blaze in Rochdale

-Families were forced to evacuate their homes after a huge fire broke out at a mill in Manchester.
+Families were forced to evacuate their homes after a huge fire broke out at a mill in Rochdale.

-More than 50 firefighters are tackling the blaze at the mill on Greenfield Lane in Rochdale.
+More than 50 firefighters are tackling the blaze at the mill on Greenfield Lane.

 Greater Manchester Fire and Rescue Service said about 30 nearby homes were evacuated as a precaution, as crews worked to stop the flames from spreading.